Dual curvature measures for log-concave functions: Introduction

 is necessary here.
 See Theorem \ref{thm necessity}.

 The rest of this paper is organized in the following way.
 In Section 2, we recall some notations and basics.
 In Section 3, we gather some basics in the theory of functions of bounded variation.
-Section 4 is devoted to prove Theorem \ref{theorem intro 1} whereas Section 5 is devoted to prove Theorem \ref{theorem intro 2}.
+Section 4 is devoted to proving Theorem \ref{theorem intro 1} whereas Section 5 is devoted to proving Theorem \ref{theorem intro 2}.

+\textbf{Acknowledgement.} We are in great debt to the referees for their \emph{extremely} valuable comments and suggestions.